 Many factors go into awarding custody, and our lawyers will work to ensure that yours is given the weight it deserves.
 We’ll also fight for you if the other side is trying to take away your parental rights.

 Fighting for custody of your child is never easy.
 You might be feeling scared and alone during this process.
 Fortunately, you do not have to go through it by yourself.
 Let us help you navigate the legal system and protect your relationship with your child.
 Call us today at (470) 291-5342 to schedule a consultation with our team.

 When a couple with children gets divorced, one of the most difficult decisions they will have to make is who will get custody of the children.
 In some cases, the parents may be able to come to an agreement on their own about who will have primary custody.
 In other cases, the decision may need to be made by a judge.

-If you are going through a divorce and are trying to determine child custody arrangements, it is important to consult with an experienced Alpharetta child custody attorney who can help you understand your rights and options under Georgia law.
+If you are going through a divorce and are trying to determine child custody arrangements, it is important to consult with child custody lawyers in Metro-Atlanta & Alpharetta region who can help you understand your rights and options under Georgia law.

 There are two types of child custody: physical and legal.
 Physical custody refers to where the child will live, while legal custody refers to who has the right to make decisions about the child’s upbringing, such as what school they will attend or what medical treatment they will receive.

 In Georgia, custody can be either joint or sole.
 Joint custody means that both parents have equal rights and responsibilities for the child, while sole custody means that only one parent has those rights and responsibilities.

 The court will always make its decision based on what is in the best interests of the child.
 When deciding about custody, the court will consider factors such as the child’s age, health, and relationship with each parent.